Prince of Persia (1989 video game): Plot

 The game is set in medieval Persia.
 While the sultan is fighting a war in a foreign land, his vizier Jaffar, a wizard, seizes power.
 His only obstacle to the throne is the Sultan's daughter.
 Jaffar locks her in a tower and orders her to become his wife, or she would die within 60 minutes (extended to 120 minutes in the Super NES version, which has longer and harder levels).
-The game's unnamed protagonist, whom the Princess loves, is thrown prisoner into the palace dungeons.
+The game's unnamed protagonist, whom the Princess loves, is thrown into the palace's dungeons.
 In order to free her, he must escape the dungeons, get to the palace tower and defeat Jaffar before time runs out.
-In addition to guards, various traps and dungeons, the protagonist is further hindered by his own doppelgänger, conjured out of a magic mirror.
+In addition to guards, various traps and dungeons, the protagonist is further hindered by his own doppelgänger, having been conjured out of a magic mirror.